 They say a journey of a thousand miles starts with a single step.
 In this case, your journey to a new smile starts with an impression kit.
 But before you order one and make molds of your teeth, you need to choose a plan.

 Impression Kit + Preview is great if you are feeling a little cautious about NewSmile, or even about remote teeth alignment in general.
-For £99 (though often on sale), you get an impression kit and — once they review your impressions, approve you as a candidate, and draw up your plan — a preview of your potential smile.
+For £130 (though often on sale for much less), you get an impression kit and — once they review your impressions, approve you as a candidate, and draw up your plan — a preview of your potential smile.
 If you like what you see in your preview, you can commit to the full cost of treatment.

 Pros & Cons of NewSmile